 Kohelet's epistemology is essentially (though not consistently) empirical.
-His procedure is to deliberately seek experience as his primary source of knowledge and to use experiential argumentation in testifying for his claims.2 verses later, he employs observations of cosmic and natural phenomena that come and go (the sun, wind, and rivers) as "prooftexts" for his conclusion.
-It is endless repetition that seems to bother him existentially.
+His procedure is to deliberately seek experience as his primary source of knowledge and to use experiential argumentation in testifying for his claims.

 That Kohelet belongs to the genre of Wisdom Literature is apparent from the very beginning of the book.
-In verses 1:5-7, the author cites empirical evidence from the natural world to describe human reality as fleeting, ephemeral, mist, hevel הבל A few
+In verses 1:5-7, the author cites empirical evidence from the natural world to describe human reality as fleeting, ephemeral, mist, hevel הבל A few verses later, he employs observations of cosmic and natural phenomena that come and go (the sun, wind, and rivers) as "prooftexts" for his conclusion.
+It is endless repetition that seems to bother him existentially.

-2 Roland Murphy, "Qoheleth The Skeptic?"
+&lt;sup>2 Roland Murphy, "Qoheleth The Skeptic?"
 The Tree of Life (New York: Doubleday, 1990) 84.

-This conclusion, like many in the book, is phrased as a pithy saying, "There is no remembrance of former times, also there is no remembrance for them of latter times, among those who come after" (1:11).3 The use of pithy formulations in Kohelet parallels the litany of sayings found in the book of Proverbs, though with the following significant exception: Proverbs accepts a "conventional" worldview.
+This conclusion, like many in the book, is phrased as a pithy saying, "There is no remembrance of former times, also there is no remembrance for them of latter times, among those who come after" (1:11).
+The use of pithy formulations in Kohelet parallels the litany of sayings found in the book of Proverbs, though with the following significant exception: Proverbs accepts a "conventional" worldview.
 But Kohelet challenges the accepted order.
 Indeed, it was almost certainly due to Kohelet's lack of connection to tradition that the final three verses of the book bearing reference both to God and the commandments (12:12-12:14) were later added.
 Otherwise the Book of Kohelet does not rely upon divine revelation to prove theories.